Source code for colour.io.luts.lut

 """

-Perform given arithmetical operation with :math:`a` operand, the
+Perform the specified arithmetical operation with the :math:`a`

 Parameters